mmcinnestaylor/COP4610-Project1/README.md

 * Group meeting 9/5 - discussed completion of tasks 1, 2, 3.
 Everyone working on part 4 for practice - everyone present
 * Group meeting 9/8 - compared plans for tackling part 5 and 6 - everyone present
 * Group meeting 9/11 - compared updates and made future plans for handling needed functions - everyone present
-* Group meeting 9/15 - hevy coding session. mapped out a lot of things. resolved bugs. wrote funcs. - everyone present
+* Group meeting 9/15 - heavy coding session. mapped out a lot of things. resolved bugs. wrote funcs. - everyone present
+* Group meeting 9/19 - We discussed what code we had written and implemented a plan for future funcs - everyone present

 ### Division of Labor
 Due to the nature of this assignment much of the labor was completed in person with all members present for the first portions of the project.
 In order to learn and gain practice we met frequently and bouced ideas off of each other while trying our own approaches and meeting back to land on what we considered to be the best take.